SaintPaddy/LogRhythmConfigBackup/README.md

 <br />Make sure to save the config.ini file after making any changes.
 You have to restart the Windows Service for them to take effect.
 <br />
 <br />This service will log its actions in the 'Application' Windows Event Log for easy tracking and troubleshooting purposes.

+## Support
+If you encounter any issues while using this application, please don't hesitate to reach out for support.
+You can submit a support request through the GitHub Issues page, and I'll do my best to help you as quickly as possible.
 <br />
 <br />
 <br />